 A team of speakers works year-round to educate medical professionals, people with celiac disease, and the public about diagnosing and treating this condition.

-We offer a two-day training course for physicians and nurse practitioners.
+We offer a two-day training course about celiac disease for physicians and other medical professionals.
 The intensive course includes formal instruction as well as hands-on training.

 Celiac Disease Research

 We have one of two research teams in the world that is working to understand the nature of the immune system in the gut and the earliest response of the intestine to the presence of gluten.
-Research is currently under way in our dedicated celiac disease laboratory, under the direction of Dr. Bana Jabri, a world-renowned celiac researcher.
+Research toward a cure is currently under way in our dedicated celiac disease laboratory, under the direction of Bana Jabri, MD, PhD, a world-renowned celiac researcher.